Symplectic realizations of holomorphic Poisson manifolds: Introduction

 \begin{intropro} Does a symplectic realization always exist for a given Poisson manifold? \end{intropro}

 In fact, this question is closely related to Lie's theory on Lie groups.
-To get a flavor on this, consider the Lie Poisson manifold $\transpose \frakg$ corresponding to a Lie algebra $\frakg$.
-A natural choice of a symplectic realization is $q:T^*G \to \transpose \frakg $ with the canonical cotangent symplectic structure on $T^*G$ and $q$ being the left translation, where $G$ is a Lie group with Lie algebra $\frakg$, and $\transpose \frakg\cong T_e^*G$.
-Lie himself proved that symplectic realization always exists locally for any smooth Poisson manifold of constant rank \cite{MR1510035}.
-The local existence theorem of symplectic realizations for general $C^\infty$ Poisson manifolds was proved by Weinstein in 1983 \cite{MR723816}.
+To get a flavor of this, consider the Lie-Poisson manifold $\dualstar \frakg$ corresponding to a finite dimensional Lie algebra $\frakg$.
+A natural choice of a symplectic realization is $\Phi : T^*G \to \dualstar \frakg $ with the canonical cotangent symplectic structure on $T^*G$ and $\Phi$ being the left translation, where $G$ is a Lie group with Lie algebra $\frakg$, and $\dualstar \frakg\cong T_e^*G$.
+Lie himself proved that a symplectic realization always exists locally for any smooth Poisson manifold of constant rank \cite{MR1510035}.
+A local existence theorem for symplectic realizations of general smooth Poisson manifolds, was proved by Weinstein in 1983 \cite{MR723816}.
 Subsequently, Karasev \cite{MR854594} and Weinstein \cite{MR866024} independently proved the global existence theorem by gluing methods.
-Indeed they proved a stronger result: for any general $C^\infty$ Poisson manifold, there exists an essentially unique distinguished symplectic realization, which possesses a local {\em groupoid} structure (in general there is an obstruction for the existence of a global groupoid structure \cite{MR1973056}) compatible with the symplectic structure \cite{MR866024}, which is now called a symplectic local groupoid.
-Its Lie algebroid, the infinitesimal of a local Lie groupoid as introduced by Pradines \cite{MR0216409}, of this local Lie groupoid can be proved, as shown by Coste-Dazord-Weinstein \cite{MR996653}, to be isomorphic to the cotangent bundle Lie algebroid $(T^*M)_\pi$, which is canonically associated to the given Poisson manifold $(M, \pi)$.
-The bracket of this Lie algebroid $(T^*M)_\pi$ essentially extends the natural Lie bracket relation on exact forms: $[df, dg]=d\{ f, g\}$ in an obvious way.
-For a Poisson manifold $(M, \pi)$, the pair of Lie algebroids $((T^*M)_\pi, TM)$ constitutes an example of the so called {\em Lie bialgebroids} \cite{MR1262213}.
-From the theory of integration of Lie bialgebroids of Mackenzie--Xu \cite{MR1746902} (which extends the classical theory of Drinfeld \cite{MR688240, MR934283} for integrating Lie bialgebras), it follows that, under some topological assumption, a Lie groupoid with Lie algebroid $(T^*M)_\pi$ carries automatically a compatible symplectic structure, and therefore is a symplectic groupoid.
-As a consequence, a local Lie groupoid with Lie algebroid $(T^*M)_\pi$, which always exists according to \cite{MR0216409}, is {\em automatically} a symplectic realization of the underlying Poisson manifold.
-In this way, the Mackenzie--Xu integration method provided an alternative proof of the existence of global symplectic realizations \cite{MR1746902}.
-However, all these results are existence results and are not constructive.
-In 2001, based on their study of Poisson sigma models, Cattaneo--Felder discovered an explicit construction of the local symplectic groupoid, and therefore a symplectic realization, of an arbitrary Poisson manifold $(M, \pi)$ as a certain quotient space of the so called $A$-paths on the Lie algebroid $(T^*M)_\pi$ \cite{MR1938552}.
-This important result of Cattaneo--Felder and their local symplectic groupoids inspired many important works in Poisson geometry in the past 15 years, among which the solution to the problem of integrability of Lie algebroids by Crainic-Fernandes \cite{MR1973056}.
+Indeed, they proved a stronger result: for any $C^\infty$-Poisson manifold, there exists an essentially unique, distinguished, symplectic realization which possesses a compatible local {\em groupoid} structure \cite{MR866024}, a device which is now altogether called a symplectic local groupoid \cite{MR996653}.
+Furthermore, the infinitesimal object corresponding to this local Lie groupoid -- its so-called Lie algebroid, as introduced by Pradines \cite{MR0216409} -- can be proved \cite{MR996653} to be isomorphic to the cotangent Lie algebroid $\cotalg{M}$ canonically associated to the Poisson manifold $(M, \pi)$.
+The bracket of this Lie algebroid essentially extends the natural Lie bracket relation on exact forms: $[df, dg]_* = d\{ f, g\}$ in an obvious way.
+For more details on symplectic local groupoids, see \cite{MR996653, MR1214142, MR866024}.